lixiaocong/lxcCMS/README.md

 The system consists of 3 parts:
 + Blog
     - Register an account, connect to QQ and login with QQ
-    - Write blogs and make comments
+    - Write blog and make comments
 + Admin
-    - Manage users, blogs and comments by admin
+    - Manage users, blog and comments by admin
+    - Manage system configuration
     - Upload BT torrents or Http links to download files to your server
-    - Manage files downloaded to the server
+    - Download files from the server
 + WeChat
     - Users can get latest blog on their WeChat